alienflip/zku.one-Course/week_6/README.md

 2. What is the relevance of light clients for bridge applications?
 How does it affect relayers?

 ```
+Light clients allow a user to get sufficient evidence of a transaction’s inclusion in a blockchain without having to operate a full node themselves.
+Bitcoin does this with Bitcoin SPV.
+Through this process, provers (full nodes) can provide verifiers (light clients) sufficient evidence to prove that a particular chain tip represents the longest (heaviest/most difficult) chain, without the light client putting trust in any 3rd party.
+Through a Merkle path to a transaction root in one of the block headers, a user can know that a transaction is included in a block in the longest chain.
 ```

 ```
+"without the light client putting trust in any 3rd party" == No relayers!
 ```

 # Horizon Bridge